A monotonicity formula for minimal connections: The monotonicity formulas

 \section{The monotonicity formulas}

 In this section, we prove the monotonicity formulas for some versions of volume functionals.
 These formulas can be considered to be analogous to Price's monotonicity formula for Yang--Mills connections (\cite{price1983monotonicity}) and the monotonicity formula for minimal submanifolds (\cite[Propositions 1.12 and 1.15]{colding2011minimal}).
-The monotonicity allows estimates of these functionals on balls to pass down to smaller balls, and would be important in the bubbling analysis as in the case of Yang--Mills connections of \cite[Section 3]{tian2000gauge}.

-In Theorem \ref{thm:mono}, we first compute the difference in (radius-normalized) ``modified volume" on geodesic balls of different radii using the ``integration by parts" formula in Corollary \ref{cor:ibp}.
+Section \ref{sec:mono notation} is a summary of the notation in Section \ref{sec:monot formula}.
+In Section \ref{sec:modified vol}, we compute the difference in (radius-normalized) ``modified volume" on geodesic balls of different radii in Theorem \ref{thm:mono}, where the ``integration by parts" formula in Corollary \ref{cor:ibp} plays a role.
 Then we deduce the monotonicity formula (Corollary \ref{cor:mono sh}).
-Using this proof, we obtain the formulas as in Theorem \ref{thm:mono} for the volume and the normalized volume in Theorems \ref{thm:mono vol} and \ref{thm:mono nvol 1}, respectively.
-Then we consider that under what conditions we can obtain the monotonicity.
-We show that these conditions are satisfied in some cases of odd or two dimensions in Sections \ref{sec:odd dim} and \ref{sec:2dim} to obtain the monotonicity formulas (Corollary \ref{cor:mono vol odd dim} and Theorems \ref{thm:mono nvol 3}, \ref{thm:monotnicity 2dim}).
+In Section \ref{sec:vol}, using this proof, we also compute the difference in (radius-normalized) volume in Theorem \ref{thm:mono vol} and consider that under what conditions we can obtain the monotonicity in Corollary \ref{cor:mono vol sh}.
+In Section \ref{sec:normalized vol}, similar computations and considerations are given for (radius-normalized) normalized volume in Theorem \ref{thm:mono nvol 1} and Corollary \ref{cor:mono nvol sh}.
+In Section \ref{sec:odd dim}, we provide examples where these conditions for monotonicity are satisfied.
+That is, when a manifold is odd dimensional and satisfies certain curvature conditions, we obtain monotonicity formulas (Corollary \ref{cor:mono vol odd dim} and Theorem \ref{thm:mono nvol 3}).
+Section \ref{sec:2dim} deals with the case when a manifold is 2-dimensional.
+This case is rather special and we can obtain the monotonicity formulas (Theorem \ref{thm:monotnicity 2dim}) directly from Corollary \ref{cor:mono sh}.